nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

    Where [Clinical area] identifies the type of the clinical item that is not supported.

-The example below shows references to two items, one for an observation and another for referrals that aren’t supported by the provider system:
+The example below shows references to two items, one for an observation and another for referrals that aren't supported by the provider system:

 ```json